 An embedded intrauterine contraceptive device is a situation where there is a an abnormally positioned IUCD within the endometrium or myometrium; however without an extension through the serosa.
 The IUCD should be removed in this situation.
 An IUCD can become embedded in the wall of the uterus o...

 An embryo is a term given to a precursor of a fetus and in humans the term is usually considered to be between the first and the eighth week of development after fertilisation.
 The term "fetal pole" is sometimes used synonymously with the term embryo.
 Following this period, the term fetus is use...

 Embryonic growth discordance is a term given to a twin growth discordance occurring during the early embryonic period.
 It is principally manifested by a discrepancy in crown rump length.
 It can be a relative common finding in early twin pregnancies with the mean discrepancy according to one stud...

 The empty amnion sign is a sonographic observation where there is the visualization of an amniotic sac without concomitant visualization of an embryo.
-It is an indicator pregnancy failure regardless of the mean sac diameter and is considered to have a sufficiently high positive predictive value ...
+It is an indicator of pregnancy failure regardless of the mean sac diameter and is considered to have a sufficiently high positive predictive val...